 The 502-1-21C wear pads are used for most automotive blocks.
-These wear pads must be removed to accommodate large blocks including the Ford Super Duty Truck Series, the Caterpillar 3208 and the International V 401, 446, 549, and 550 series.
-On F2 main bases the fixture will rest on the 4" wear pads.
+The 502-1-21C wear pads must be removed to accommodate large blocks including the Ford Super Duty Truck Series, the Caterpillar 3208 and the International V 401, 446, 549, and 550 series.

 CAUTION: Extreme care must be taken by operator whenever handling large blocks.
 Large blocks may cause fixture to tip when floated too far outward.
 We recommend leaving hoist attached when moving these blocks.
-Large blocks should be lifted from the block band surface.
-DO NOT use the 502-1-95 block handler assembly on these blocks.
+The fixture may be easily repositioned on the machine wear pads (without a block in place) to shift from the 60 degree support surface to the 90 degree support surface or vice versa.
+Trip lower toggle switch on control tower to switch from 60 degree to 90 degree.